HillaryDanan/self-state-discrimination/README.md

 ## Theoretical Background

-The Abstraction Primitive Hypothesis (Danan, this volume) proposes that genuine self-referential processing requires **active maintenance, comparison, and updating** of representations.
+The [Abstraction Primitive Hypothesis](https://github.com/HillaryDanan/abstraction-intelligence) proposes that genuine self-referential processing (Stage 4 abstraction) requires **active maintenance, comparison, and updating** of representations—the MAINTAIN-COMPARE-UPDATE operation of working memory's central executive (Baddeley, 2000).

+The key insight: **embedded agents** (with survival stakes) face selection pressure for novelty detection, because novel situations are potential threats.
+This drives development of self-state architecture.
+Systems trained on symmetric prediction loss without embodiment lack this pressure.

 This produces distinctive signatures under novelty:
 - Systems with self-state should **detect** that a problem is outside familiar territory
 - This should manifest as **reduced confidence** and **conservative errors**
 - **Calibration** (confidence tracking accuracy) is diagnostic because it requires real-time self-monitoring

-For detailed theoretical framework, see the accompanying paper.

 ## References

 - Baddeley, A. (2000).
-The episodic buffer. *Trends in Cognitive Sciences*.
+The episodic buffer: A new component of working memory? *Trends in Cognitive Sciences*, 4(11), 417-423.
 - Cowan, N. (2001).
-The magical number 4. *Behavioral and Brain Sciences*.
+The magical number 4 in short-term memory. *Behavioral and Brain Sciences*, 24(1), 87-114.
+- Fleming, S. M., & Lau, H. C. (2014).
+How to measure metacognition. *Frontiers in Human Neuroscience*, 8, 443.
 - Kadavath, S., et al. (2022).
-Language models (mostly) know what they know.
+Language models (mostly) know what they know. *arXiv:2207.05221*.
 - Metcalfe, J., & Shimamura, A. P. (1994). *Metacognition: Knowing About Knowing*.
+MIT Press.

 ## Citation